-Molina Providers shall develop and implement confidentiality procedures to guard Member protected health information, in accordance with HIPAA privacy standards and all other applicable Federal and State regulations.
+Molina Providers shall develop and implement confidentiality procedures to guard Member protected health information, in accordance with HIPAA privacy standards and all other applicable federal and state regulations.
 This should include, and is not limited to, the following:

-- Ensure that medical information is released only in accordance with applicable Federal or State Law in pursuant to court orders or subpoenas. - Maintain records and information in an accurate and timely manner. - Ensure timely access by Members to the records and information that pertain to them. - Abide by all Federal and State Laws regarding confidentiality and disclosure of medical records or other health and enrollment information. - Protect Medical Records from unauthorized access. - Restrict access to computerized confidential information. - Take precautions to prevent inadvertent or unnecessary disclosure of protected health information. - Educate and train all staff on handling and maintaining protected health care information. - Ensure that confidential information, such as patient race, ethnicity, preferred language, sexual orientation, gender identity, and social determinants of health is protected.
+- Ensure that medical information is released only in accordance with applicable federal or state law in pursuant to court orders or subpoenas. - Maintain records and information in an accurate and timely manner. - Ensure timely access by Members to the records and information that pertain to them. - Abide by all federal and state laws regarding confidentiality and disclosure of medical records or other health and enrollment information. - Medical records are protected from unauthorized access. - Access to computerized confidential information is restricted. - Precautions are taken to prevent inadvertent or unnecessary disclosure of protected health information. - Education and training for all staff on handling and maintaining protected health care information. - Ensure that confidential information, such as patient race, ethnicity, preferred language, sexual orientation, gender identity and social determinants of health is protected.